Last updated September 1, 2021

 The online filing and the mail filing both have the same filing fee ($200).
 The only difference between the two is the approval time:

-- If you form your New York LLC online, it will be approved within 7 business days
+- If you form your New York LLC online, it will be approved immediately, if you file during business hours

 - If you form your New York LLC by mail, it will be approved within 3-5 weeks